DL-UB/dScaff/README.md

 #
 #
+### Post run editing:

+The output graphs and tables can be modified after running the main **dScaff** script.
+The modifications can be made through the R shiny tool *app_dScaff.R* after installing all the necessary R packages.
+The app takes the *contigs_of_interest.csv* file found in the *tmp* folder of each chromosome/scaffold.
+The graphs and tables can be adjusted by changing the parameters within the modern graphical interface.
+#
+#
 ### Contact and feedback:

 For offering feedback or any type of inquires about the application, please contact us at **a.ionascu20@s.bio.unibuc.com** or **laboratordrosophila@gmail.com**.